How Much to Tile a Bathroom?

 There is a significant price difference between vinyl tiles and genuine stone tiles.
 The room's size and design will significantly impact the cost of both materials and labour.
 The more tiles that must be cut, the more difficult and costly the process becomes.

-Bathroom Tile Prices
+Bathroom Tiling Prices in 2025

 Here are examples of costs for tiling a medium-sized bathroom: